nveldt/FastCC-via-STC/Experiments/PACE-experiments/README.txt

 ## Running KaPoCE

-In order to run KaPoCE, this software needs to be separately downloaded and installed which may take a significant amount of configuration.
-A copy of the code with its original license is contained in the folder “include/cluster_editing”.
-This includes a few changes to the make files that were needed to run it on our platform.
-These changes and this version of the code may not work for you.
+To run KaPoCE, this software needs to be separately downloaded and installed which may take a significant amount of configuration.

 The PACE challenge graphs should be downloaded and installed in the “include/cluster_editing/instances” folder.